Tracey Thorn: Everything but the Girl (1982–2000, 2023–)

 Thorn met Ben Watt at the University of Hull where they were both students, and both signed as solo artists to Cherry Red Records.
 Their first album together was Eden, released in 1984.
 Everything but the Girl released a body of work that spanned two decades.
 Their biggest chart success came in 1995, when DJ Todd Terry remixed a song from their Amplified Heart album.
-"Missing" peaked at number three on the UK Singles Chart, topped the charts in countries such as Canada, Denmark, Germany and Italy and peaked within the top ten of the charts in many countries, including Australia, France, the Republic of Ireland, Sweden and the United States.
+"Missing" peaked at number three on the UK Singles Chart; topped the charts in Canada, Denmark, Germany, and Italy; and made the top ten in many countries, including Australia, France, Ireland, Sweden, and the United States.

 Everything but the Girl was inactive from 2000 to 2022.
 During that time, Watt played on some filmed performances of Thorn's solo work and on her 2011 recording of the xx's "Night Time".

 In November 2022, Watt and Thorn announced on social media that they had recorded a new album as Everything but the Girl.
-The album was scheduled for release in spring 2023.
+The album, titled Fuse, was released in April 2023.